 How to Ask Users for Content Rights

 PetSmart leaves a comment for Instagrammer @rundashie asking for explicit consent to use their photo on PetSmart’s social channels.
-If PetSmart uses a software tool to keep track of requests, and to record when rights are granted, it will make it easier for them to use the content in the future.
+PetSmart should keep a record of requests and replies.

 Best Practices for rights requests

 - Avoid awkward phrasing in requests.
 For example, “Are you 18?” could be flagged as spam or mistaken for sexually explicit material.

 - Make requests from a brand account, not a personal account.
 And never use a blank “requests only” account to ask for rights.

 - Don’t use programs that auto-respond to posts as these automation tools can request rights for offensive posts.